manjav/air-extension-cross-billing/README.md

 # Misc
-ANE is build for AIR3.6+, in order to rebuild for another version do the following:<br />
+ANE is build for AIR 18.0+, in order to rebuild for another version do the following:<br />
-- edit "air\extension.xml" and change 3.6 in very first line to any 3.X you need;<br />
+- edit "air\extension.xml" and change 18.0 in very first line to any X.x you need;<br />
-- edit "build.bat" and in the very last line change path from AIR3.X SDK to any AIR3.X SDK you need;<br />
+- edit "package.bat" and in the very last line change path from AIR 18.0 SDK to any AIR X.x SDK you need;<br />
-- execute "build.bat" to repack the ANE.<br />
+- execute "package.bat" to repack the ANE.<br />